peredaniel/MathExpression/README.md

 This will re-format every `*.swift` file inside the project folder to follow the guidelines.

+### Continuous Integration

+We use [Travis CI](https://travis-ci.com/) as our continuous integration solution to run tests on open pull requests and merges to `master`.
+Tests are required to pass in order to merge any pull request to `master`.

 ### Roadmap

 Although the current implementation does provide what we need, there are several ideas in our minds that we are willing to implement when time allows it.
 In particular: